Cordell Hull Dam tailwater area closes for bluff stabilization project

-The U.S. Army Corps of Engineers, Nashville District, begins the next phase of a bluff scaling project adjacent to Cordell Hull Dam on Monday, Jan.
-12, 2026. (photo by Ashley Webster)
+CARTHAGE, Tenn.
+(Jan.
+8, 2026) – The U.S. Army Corps of Engineers, Nashville District, begins the next phase of a bluff scaling project adjacent to Cordell Hull Dam on Monday, Jan.
+12, 2026.

+Crews are installing a new gate on Corps Lane, which prohibits access to the tailwater restroom and the fishing walkway at the Cordell Hull Dam tailwater area for approximately one year.

+The project involves removing loose or severely eroded rock and vegetation that could pose a hazard to the public.
+To ensure public safety, crews are placing road signage to denote areas closed to the public.

 |Date Taken: